Import

 • Trucks - 25%

-• Motorcycles - 3% or 3.4%
+• Motorcycles - 2.4% or free, depending on cylinder size

 Duty rates are based on price paid or payable.
 Most Canadian-made vehicles are duty-free.